A quick and easy recipe for fried liver

 All these reasons, and the fact that we have

-fond memories of eating liver as children, meant that we couldn’t skip over this recipe, just because we’re pretty sure it won’t be very popular.
-In actual fact, after having a taste, we realized that although not a favourite meal, liver actually isn’t so bad.
+fond memories of eating fried liver as children, meant that we couldn’t skip over this recipe.
+This, despite the fact that we are pretty sure it won’t be very popular.
+In fact, after having a taste, we realized that although not a favourite meal, liver actually isn’t so bad.
 The trick is to serve it with a lot (like, a LOT) of fresh lemon.
 So here you go!
 A recipe from our childhood, which is possibly also from your childhood, available so that we can now introduce into the next generation’s childhood.

 Although you can choose to make this recipe with either calf or beef liver, the calf liver does have a milder taste; it may be a bit more expensive than beef liver, but is still quite reasonably priced.